l7mp/stunner/doc/WHY.md

 # Introduction

-STUNner is a *WebRTC ingress gateway for Kubernetes*.
-All words matter here: indeed STUNner is for *WebRTC*, so it is specifically designed to help dealing with WebRTC media plane network protocol encapsulations, it is an *ingress gateway* so its job is to help ingest WebRTC media traffic into a virtualized media plane, and it is *opinionated towards Kubernetes* so everything around STUNner is designed and built to fit into the Kubernetes and the cloud-native ecosystem.
+STUNner is a *WebRTC media gateway for Kubernetes*.
+All words matter here: indeed STUNner is for *WebRTC*, so it is specifically designed to help dealing with the intricacies of WebRTC protocol encapsulations, it is a *media gateway* so its job is to ingest WebRTC audio/video streams into a virtualized media plane, and it is *opinionated towards Kubernetes*, so everything around STUNner is designed and built to fit into the Kubernetes and the cloud-native ecosystem.
 That being said, STUNner can easily be used outside of this context (e.g., as a regular STUN/TURN server), but these deployment options are not the main focus.